zachtjones/Java-Compiler/README.md

 ## Pseudo assembly
  - the only difference between this and x64 is that there are an unlimited amount of registers
  - these extra registers are preserved between function calls

-## Optimizations (done)
-The key to most of these optimizations is to keep the IL in SSA form.
-SSA - Single static assignment - in function, only assign to register once.
-This makes some optimizations work in linear time that wouldn't work otherwise.
-- None yet

-## Optimizations (planned)
-- optimize out multiple reads to final variables
-  - try to put final static fields in instructions
-- Jumps to labels with jump statements
-- Dead code elimination (use control graphs)
-- Common subexpression elimination
-  - involves copy and constant propagation
-  - if functions/expressions are used, need to know if they are pure (no side effects)
-- Return statement Optimizations
-  - put return value into the correct register from the start
-  - eliminates a bunch of copy register
-- Constant folding
-- Register allocation (Assembly - minimize save / restore operations needed)
-- Register allocation (IL - use smaller numbers)
-- RISC -> CISC Optimizations
-  - grouping several instructions into one
-- remove useless statements
-  - code that assigns to a value not used & expression is side-effect free
-- replace instructions with faster ones
-  - x \*= 2 -> x << 1
-  - x = 0 with x ^= x
-  - and many more

-## Optimizations (potential)
-- Tail recursion -> iterative
-- maybe even tail sibling calls
-  - (calls to functions which take and return the same types as the caller)
-- Loop Optimizations
-  - loop unrolling for small # iteration loops
-  - move parts of a condition out
-    - (ex if going through string and length doesn't change)
-  - move constant parts of expressions out of the loop
-- instruction scheduling to avoid pipeline stalls
-- minimize cache misses (might need to be done on high level code & involve benchmarks)

 ## Tests
 - there are tests involving several of the language features implemented so far.